-The contribution rates for the Districts which are not actuarial determined, and are established by statute and applied to the employee's earnings, plus employer-paid fringe benefits.
-The district is required by statute to contribute 9.50% of applicable compensation for the year ended June 30, 2015.
+The contribution rates for the Districts which are not actuarial determined, and are established by Oklahoma statute and applied to the employee's earnings, plus employer-paid fringe benefits.
+The district is required by statute to contribute 9.50% of applicable compensation for the year ended June 30, 2016.
 The District is allowed by the Oklahoma Teacher's Retirement System to make the required contributions on behalf of the participating members.
 The required contribution for participating members is 7.0% on all regular annual compensation.
+Additionally, OTRS receives "federal matching contributions" for positions whose funding comes from federal sources or certain grants.
+These require the district and state to contribute 14% of applicable compensation.
+The District is required to pay 16.5% for any compensated retired teachers already receiving benefits.

-Annual Pension Cost- The District's total contributions for 2015, 2014 and 2013 were \$119,837, \$123,745, and \$124,805 respectively.
+Annual Pension Cost- The District's total contributions for 2016, 2015 and 2014 were \$ 132,839,\$ 119,837, and \$ 123,745 respectively.

 The pension benefit obligation is a standardized disclosure measure of the present value of pension benefits.
-This pension valuation method reflects the present value of estimated pension benefits that will be aid in future years as a result of employee services performed to date and is adjusted for the effect of projected salary increases.

-There are no actuarial valuations performed on individual school districts.
-The unfunded actuarial accrued liability of the System, as determined as part on the latest actuarial valuation dated June 30, 2015, is as follows:
+This pension valuation method reflects the present value of estimated pension benefits that will be aid in future years as a result of employee services performed to date and is adjusted for the effect of projected salary increases.There are no actuarial valuations performed on individual school districts.
+The system has an under-funded pension benefit obligation as determined as part of the latest actuarial valuation.